artsandmetaphysics/goodlifeodyssey/_published/socrates-underestimated-writing.md

 ---
 Created On: '2022-07-31T03:17:00+00:00'
-Description: An imaginative dialogue with Socrates about the limitations of writing and dialectic.
+Description: 'An imaginative dialogue with Socrates about the limitations of writing

+  and dialectic.'
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: null
 Slug: socrates-underestimated-writing